I know what you must be thinking, can I really have a fluoride allergy?

 The most common symptoms people experience from a fluoride allergy, are as follow:

-- Epigastric Distress – pain or discomfort below your ribs
+- Epigastric Distress – discomfort below your ribs

 Sources Of Fluoride Allergies?

-Now, as explained in what is fluoride, the type of fluoride does not matter when considering fluoride allergies.
+Now, contrary to mainstream belief, the type of fluoride does not matter when considering fluoride allergies.

 This is due to fluoride (F-) being the active constituent and toxic part of any fluoride compound.